 The Manager's management share option plan governs the granting to executives of options.
 The options typically vest as to 20% per year commencing on the first anniversary of the date of the award, are exercisable over a ten-year period and is administered by the Board.
 Options are typically granted in late February or early March of each year as part of the annual compensation review.
 The Manager's Governance, Nominating and Compensation Committee has a specific written mandate which includes reviewing and approving executive compensation.
-The Governance, Nominating and Compensation Committee makes recommendations to the Board with respect to the proposed allocation of options based, in part, upon the recommendations of the Manager's Chief Executive Officer.
-The Board must then give its final approval.
-The number of options granted to the Manager's NEOs is determined based on the scope of their roles and responsibilities and their success in achieving the Manager's objectives.
+The Governance, Nominating and Compensation Committee makes recommendations to the Board with respect to the proposed allocation of options based, in part, upon the recommendations of the Manager's NEOs is determined based on the scope of their roles and responsibilities and their success in achieving the Manager's objectives.
 Consideration is also given to the number and value of previous grants of options.
 Since the annual option awards are generally made during a blackout period, the effective grant date for such options is set six business days after the end of the blackout period.
 The exercise price for such options is the volume-weighted average trading price for the Class A Shares on the NYSE for the five business days preceding the effective grant date.